IterativelyLabs/objectify-java.time/README.md

 ## Initiasing

-To add support for `LocalDateTime` and `LocalDate`, use `JavaTimeTranslators` to add everything in one go.
+To add support for `java.time.LocalDateTime` and `java.time.LocalDate`, use `JavaTimeTranslators` to add everything in one go.

 ```java
         ObjectifyFactory objectifyFactory = ObjectifyService.factory();